krzychu124/MusicXMLViewerWPF/README.md

 **Hello Stranger,**

-I don't know how did you find this but if you are brave, you can check it out.
+I don't know how did you get here but if you are brave, you can check it out.
 ```diff
 -Spagetti code warning !!!
 ```